sanar-microsoft/BikeSharing-Marketing/README.md

 How this works:

-* when you call `docker-compose -f docker-compose.build.yml up`, the image `microsoft/dotnetbuildimage` is attempted to be instanced.
+* when you call `docker-compose -f docker-compose.ci.build.yml up`, the image `microsoft/aspnetcore:1.0.1-sdk` is attempted to be instanced.
-* The first time, `microsoft/dotnetbuildimage` isn't avaialbe compose up will build the image using  `.\build\Dockerfile`
+* The first time, `microsoft/aspnetcore:1.0.1-sdk` isn't available compose up will build the image using  `.\build\Dockerfile`
 * The root of the solution is volume mapped in
-* `dotnet restore3`, `dotnet publish3 -c release -o bin/release/publishoutput` are executed
+* `dotnet restore3`, `dotnet publish3 -c release` are executed
 * Note: *3 is a temporary dotnet command for msbuild.
 This will be changed in the next few days

 In the same folder as this readme.md file, call:
 ```
-docker-compose -f docker-compose.build.yml up
+docker-compose -f docker-compose.ci.build.yml up
 ```

 # Running the site